bcgov/gw-licensing-transition-summary/README.md

 ---

-# Summarizing and visualizing B.C. ground water license transition data
+# Summarizing and visualizing B.C. ground water licensing transition data

-This repository contains R code for summarizing and visualizing B.C. ground water license transition data and generates a summary of the static data visualizations in a PDF document.
+This repository contains R code for summarizing and visualizing B.C. ground water licensing transition data and generates a summary of the static data visualizations in a PDF document.

 ### Usage